-To choose an authorized representative, the customer and representative must sign:
+To choose an authorized representative, the customer and representative must provide:

-- An Authorized Representative Form (DE-112); - The Authorized Representative section of the Application for Benefits (FAA-0001A); or - The Authorized Representative section of the Application for AHCCCS Medical Assistance and Medicare Savings Programs (DE-103).

-NOTE When the representative provides a copy of a legal document giving them the authority to represent the customer, the Authorized Representative Form is not needed.
+- An Authorized Representative Form (DE-112); - The Authorized Representative section of the Application for Benefits (FAA-0001A); - The Authorized Representative section of the Application for AHCCCS Medical Assistance and Medicare Savings Programs (DE-103); or - A legal document giving the representative the authority to represent the customer.
+Acceptable documents include: - A Financial or General Power of Attorney; - o Letters of Acceptance of legal guardianship or conservatorship; or - Court orders. - NOTE A Petition for guardianship or conservatorship is not acceptable.